KastnerRG/cse160-opencl/PA6/cnn/Readme.md

 ## Objective

-This is the second part of a three part project implementing and optimizing the forward pass of a convolution layer using CUDA.
+This is the second part of a three part project implementing and optimizing the forward pass of a convolution layer using OpenCL.
 Convolutional layers are the primary building blocks of convolutional neural networks (CNNs), which are used for tasks like image classification, object detection, natural language processing and recommendation systems.

 You will be working with a modified version of the LeNet5 architceture shown bellow: